ctu-vras/precnet/README.md

 # PreCNet

-This repository contains complete code and trained models related to [PreCNet: Next Frame Video Prediction Based on Predictive Coding](https://arxiv.org/abs/2004.14878) by Zdenek Straka, Tomas Svoboda and Matej Hoffmann.
-The content is sufficient to generate all results and figures from the paper.
+This repository contains complete code and trained models related to the article Straka, Z.; Svoboda, T. & Hoffmann, M. (2023), [PreCNet: Next-frame video prediction based on predictive coding](https://doi.org/10.1109/TNNLS.2023.3240857), IEEE Transactions on Neural Networks and Learning Systems.
+[Arxiv](https://arxiv.org/abs/2004.14878).
+The content is sufficient to generate main results and figures from the paper.

 PreCNet is a deep hierachical reccurent network for next frame video prediction which embodies predictive coding schema proposed by Rao and Ballard ([Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects](https://www.nature.com/articles/nn0199_79)).